sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 Automatically embed any type of content from Facebook directly into your site by simply copying the url into the editor.

-There are two types of embeds: Custom Embeds that are entirely native to this plugin and social plugins which are pieces of code created by Facebook developers
+There are two types of embeds: Custom Embeds that which entirely native to this plugin and social plugins which are pieces of code created by Facebook developers

 [All custom embeds examples](http://www.wpembedfb.com/demo-site/category/custom-embeds/)